 Besides using Jensen's inequality, first-order Taylor approximation or the low quadratic bound principle, we have also demonstrated the possibility of using different combinations of these methods for constructing a surrogate function.
-In order to deal with multi-variable optimization problems, we have also presented CSM and SCM.
-Furthermore, for this problem we can devise an SCMS algorithm, an alternative based on the idea behind the ECME algorithm [25], which is an extension of the ECM algorithm [27].
-It would be possible to speed up SM algorithms via over-relaxation approaches [31].
+In order to deal with multivariable optimization problems, we have also presented CSM and SCM.
+Furthermore, for this problem we can devise an SCMS algorithm, an alternative based on the idea behind the ECME algorithm (Liu and Rubin 1994), which is an extension of the ECM algorithm (Meng and Rubin 1993).
+It would be possible to speed up SM algorithms via over-relaxation approaches (Salakhutdinov and Roweis 2003).

-Recall that on the one hand, Della Pietra et al. [10] associated iterative scaling algorithms with an auxiliary function, so iterative scaling algorithms are essentially equivalent to SM algorithms.
-On the other hand, the Bregman distance-based optimization algorithms [9, 20, 21, 5, 10] work with the first-order Taylor expansion of a convex function, the argument of which is itself also a function.
+Recall that on the one hand, Della Pietra et al. (2001) associated iterative scaling algorithms with an auxiliary function, so iterative scaling algorithms are essentially equivalent to SM algorithms.
+On the other hand, the Bregman distance-based optimization algorithms (Della Pietra et al. 1997; Kivinen and Warmuth 1999; Lafferty 1999; Collins et al. 2002; Della Pietra et al. 2001) work with the first-order Taylor expansion of a convex function, the argument of which is itself also a function.
 Therefore, these algorithms also share some common properties with SM algorithms.

 Since convexity plays a central role in the methods proposed in this paper, it appears that convexity is a necessary condition for SM algorithms to be applicable.
-It is noteworthy that a recent work [13] in computational statistics devised a so-called TM algorithm, which alternates between a T-step for calculating a titled version of the unconditional likelihood function and an M-step for maximizing the titled version.
+It is worth noting that a recent work (Edwards and Lauritzen 2001) in computational statistics devised a so-called TM algorithm, which alternates between a T-step for calculating a titled version of the unconditional likelihood function and an M-step for maximizing the titled version.
 The basic idea behind the TM algorithm is to approximate the conditional log-likelihood function by linearizing the corresponding marginal log-likelihood with the first-order Taylor expansion.
 However, since the TM algorithm does not make use of the convexity property, its convergence is thus not guaranteed.
 Nevertheless, this algorithm inspires a convex termination approach to the applications of SM algorithms in case of non-convexity.
 For a method designed to work well for a convex function, convex termination refers to the application of this method also to a non-convex function.
 From this perspective, the TM algorithm has the property of convex termination.
-This resembles the Newton-like methods that possess the quadratic termination property [14].
-Thus the work of [13] sheds some light on the possibility of using SM algorithms for non-convex functions as well.
+This resembles the Newton-like methods that possess the quadratic termination property (Fletcher 1987).
+Thus the work of (Edwards and Lauritzen 2001) sheds some light on the possibility of using SM algorithms for non-convex functions as well.
 More studies along this line will be pursued in our future work.